Degeneracy Cutting: A Local and Efficient Post-Processing for Belief Propagation Decoding of Quantum Low-Density Parity-Check Codes: Application beyond the code-capacity noise model

 \subsection{Application to the circuit-level noise model}

 Next, we apply the BP+DC decoder to the \textit{circuit-level noise model}.
 In this model, state preparation errors, single- and two-qubit gate errors, idling errors, and measurement errors all occur with probability $p$ at each corresponding operation in the syndrome extraction circuit.
-Specifically, single-qubit gates including idling gates are followed by $X$, $Y$, or $Z$ errors, each occurring with probability $p/3$; two-qubit gates are followed by one of the 15 non-identity two-qubit Pauli errors $\{P_1\otimes P_2\}_{\{P_1,P_2\}\in\{I,X,Y,Z\}}\setminus\{I\otimes I\}$, each with probability $p/15$; orthogonal states are prepared in state preparations with probability $p$; and measurement results are flipped with probability $p$.
+Specifically, single-qubit gates including idling gates are followed by $X$, $Y$, or $Z$ errors, each occurring with probability $p/3$; two-qubit gates are followed by one of the 15 non-identity two-qubit Pauli errors $\{P_1\otimes P_2\}_{P_1,P_2\in\{I,X,Y,Z\}}\setminus\{I\otimes I\}$, each with probability $p/15$; orthogonal states are prepared in state preparations with probability $p$; and measurement results are flipped with probability $p$.
 The error probability $p$ is denoted as the physical error rate.

 It is typical to assume that the noisy syndrome extraction circuit is repeated for $T$ rounds, followed by a single round of noiseless syndrome measurements.
 For simplicity, we focus on decoding $X$-type errors using $Z$-type syndrome measurement results.
-To construct the detector degeneracy matrix $H_{\mathrm{DDM}}$, we first identify all minimal non-trivial degeneracies beyond those from the stabilizer generators themselves.
-These are found to be weight-3 error events that produce trivial syndromes (i.e., $e$ satisfying $\vb{e}H_{\mathrm{DCM}}^\top = \vb{0}$ and $\vb{e}O^\top=\vb{0}$).
-These events typically involve a combination of data qubit errors and measurement errors, or errors propagating from auxiliary qubits through two-qubit gates.
-We then build $H_{\mathrm{DDM}}$ as a matrix whose rows are composed of these identified weight-3 trivial errors, in addition to the original $X$-type stabilizer generators from $H_X$.
+To construct the detector degeneracy matrix $H_{\mathrm{DDM}}$, we identify low-weight trivial error patterns beyond those captured by the stabilizer generators, namely error patterns $\vb{e}$ of weight at most $w$ satisfying $\vb{e}H_{\mathrm{DCM}}^\top = \vb{0}$ and $\vb{e}O^\top=\vb{0}$.
+Such patterns typically combine data-qubit errors with measurement errors, or arise from errors propagating through two-qubit gates.
+The rows of $H_{\mathrm{DDM}}$ are then formed by these identified trivial errors together with the original $X$-type stabilizer generators from $H_X$, and we set $w=5$ in our main simulations.
+The explicit construction, which differs between surface codes and BB codes, is described in Appendix~\ref{app:ddm_weight_truncation}; the identification is a pre-computation and does not affect the runtime scaling of the BP+DC decoder itself.